 - Get help at UnderstandingFAFSA.org, a website that provides guides and resources for students and families seeking money for college. - Their free FAFSA How-To Guide for High School Students is available in ten languages. - The website has updated how-to pages for undocumented students and immigrant families. - · New York State financial aid programs - Tuition Assistance Program (TAP) helps eligible New York residents pay tuition at approved schools in NYS. - An annual TAP award can be up to \$5,665.
-Because TAP is a grant, it does not have to be paid back. - For more information or to apply, visit hesc.ny.gov/tap - Excelsior Scholarship - The Excelsior Scholarship, in combination with other student financial aid programs, allows students to attend a SUNY or CUNY college tuition-free. - Students whose families have an annual income of \$125,000 or less are eligible to apply. - For more information or to apply, visit hesc.ny.gov/excelsior - The Senator José Peralta New York State DREAM Act gives undocumented and other students access to NYS-administered grants and scholarships that support their higher education costs. - For more information or to apply, visit hesc.ny.gov/dream
+Because TAP is a grant, it does not have to be paid back. - For more information or to apply, visit hesc.ny.gov/tap - Excelsior Scholarship - The Excelsior Scholarship, in combination with other student financial aid programs, allows students to attend a SUNY or CUNY college tuition-free. - Students whose families have an annual income of \$125,000 or less are eligible to apply. - The Excelsior Scholarship opened in December 2024 for the Spring 2024-2025 Academic Term. - For more information or to apply, visit hesc.ny.gov/excelsior - The Senator José Peralta New York State DREAM Act gives undocumented and other students access to NYS-administered grants and scholarships that support their higher education costs. - For more information or to apply, visit hesc.ny.gov/dream